 The Big Day

-“>At 9:30am on Saturday 7th January, Looch delivered his sealed prediction to Newark police station.
+At 9:30am on Saturday 7th January, Looch delivered his sealed prediction to Newark police station.
 He was greeted by a representative from the Advertiser and Sergeant Mortimore who took Looch upstairs into a secure evidence room.
 The prediction was handed over to the Sergeant who marked the envelope for identification.
 The markings were in the form of a drawing, specifically a box.

-Sergeant Mortimore announced that the prediction would be kept inside the safe overnight and the password needed to unlock the safe was only known to her.
+Sergeant Mortimore announced that the envelope would be kept inside the safe overnight and the password needed to unlock the safe was only known to her.
 She informed Looch and the Advertiser that she would meet us the next morning for the revealing of the prediction.

 The match was to kick off at 2:15pm that afternoon, Looch was not allowed at the match and instead was invited to an interview by the Ashton family for the In-touch Community magazine.